liamkande/myWeatherApp/README.md

 # Weather Forecast App

-This is a simple React app that displays the current weather forecast for a specific location.
-It utilizes the WeatherAPI to fetch weather data and provides a user-friendly interface to search for different locations.
+The Weather Forecast App is a React application that allows users to search real-time weather data for a specific location and provides details such as temperature, humidity, wind speed, weather conditions… The project focuses on manipulating the data using React's useEffect and useReducer hooks.

 ## Features

 - Fetches and displays the current weather data for a given location